-- 1. Contact ATOS to handle the situation that has arisen - 2.
-Ensure vehicles are not moved until ATOS, or similar function, approves this. - 3.
+- 2. Ensure vehicles are not moved until ATOS, or similar function, approves this. - 3.
 Wait for ATOS, or similar function, for further handling such as documentation and/or damage report. - 4.
 Involved parties write an incident report before the end of the working day.